What we're doing

 Stormwater network upgrades renewals

-This means Council will be spending a total value of $14.4M over the next ten years on Stormwater network upgrades & renewals.
+Council will spend $14.4m over the next 10-years on stormwater network upgrades and renewals.

-Our Stormwater network upgrades & renewals spend for the 2018/19 financial year alone has been estimated at $1.9M.
+Our Stormwater network upgrades and renewals spend for the 2018/19 financial year alone has been estimated at $1.9m.

 Wastewater network upgrades & renewals

-This means Council will be spending a total value of $17.2M over the next ten years on Wastewater network upgrades & renewals.
+Council will spend a total value of $17.2m over the next 10-years on wastewater network upgrades and renewals.

-Multiple capital projects make up our cost for the 2018/19 financial year ($2.7M).
-This work is already underway, is on budget, and expected to be completed on time.
+Multiple capital projects make up our cost for the 2018/19 financial year ($2.7m).
+This work's underway, is on budget, and expected to be completed on time.